 Frequently Asked Questions

-Each of our facilities recommend visiting from 8am until 8pm, after that time they lock their doors as most residents are asleep.
+Each of our facilities recommends visiting from 8 am until 8 pm, after that time they lock their doors as most residents are asleep.
 But you are welcome to visit 24 hours a day.
-Please call in advance for after hours visits to ensure access.
+Please call in advance for after-hours visits to ensure access.

 How do I find out about activities provided for the resident?